 Though this paper is brief, it should serve as a proclamation that the Christian Family Fellowship is not Christian at all.
 It is a non-Christian cult.

 Follow-up note, 7/14/01: since the release of this paper, I have received numerous emails from members of the Christian Family Fellowship.
-Each of them were very condemning of my paper.
+Each of them was very condemning of my paper.
 No problem.
 I expect that.
-However, several of them told me that the Trinity was a doctrine of three separate gods and then proceeded to to refute the three-god idea.
+However, several of them told me that the Trinity was a doctrine of three separate gods and then proceeded to refute the three-god idea.
 This tells me that leaders who are teaching them are teaching the wrong thing about what the Trinity really is.
 Often, in cults, the teachers misrepresent the truth in order to make their own teachings sound better.
 Incidentally, not one respondent answered any of the questions about Jesus being God in this paper.

 - 1. www.cffm.org/teachings/trinity.shtml